2023 Berlin state election: Background

 In the original election held on 26 September 2021, the SPD remained the largest party with 21.4% of the vote.
 The Greens grew to become the second-largest party with 18.9%, followed by the Christian Democratic Union (CDU) on 18.0%.
 The Left saw a small decline to 14.1%.
 The Alternative for Germany (AfD) lost almost half their voteshare and fell to 8.0%, while the Free Democratic Party (FDP) saw a small improvement to 7.1%.
 The SPD had led a coalition with the Left and Greens since 2016, which was returned with an increased majority.
 The government was subsequently renewed under new mayor Franziska Giffey.

 Numerous irregularities were reported during the 2021 elections, including shortages of ballot papers, unusually long queues to vote, ballots being delivered to the wrong locations, and in some cases voters being turned away or offered only ballot papers for the federal election.
-After months of investigation and hearings, in September 2022, the Constitutional Court of the State of Berlin issued a preliminary assessment declaring that a full repeat of the both the state and district council elections was likely necessary.
+After months of investigation and hearings, in September 2022, the Constitutional Court of the State of Berlin issued a preliminary assessment declaring that a full repeat of both the state and district council elections was likely necessary.
 This was confirmed by their official ruling in November.
 The results of the election were thus voided and new elections ordered for within 90 days.

 Parties

-The table below lists parties currently represented in the 19th Abgeordnetenhaus of Berlin.
+The table below lists parties previously represented in the 19th Abgeordnetenhaus of Berlin.